Chiastic structure: Etymology

 When read left to right, top to bottom, the first topic (A) is reiterated as the last, and the middle concept (B) appears twice in succession.
 (Also, the middle concept could appear just once.)

 The term chiastic derives from the mid-17th century term chiasmus, which refers to a crosswise arrangement of concepts or words that are repeated in reverse order.
-Chiasmus derives from the Greek word khiasmos, a word that is khiazein, marked with the letter khi.
-From khi comes chi.
+Chiasmus derives from the Greek word khiasmos, which in turn derives from khiazein, meaning mark with the letter chi, from khi, meaning chi.

 Chi is made up of two lines crossing each other as in the shape of an X. The line that starts leftmost on top, comes down, and is rightmost on the bottom, and vice versa.
 If one thinks of the lines as concepts, one sees that concept A, which comes first, is also last, and concept B, which comes after A, comes before A. If one adds in more lines representing other concepts, one gets a chiastic structure with more concepts.
 (Note: See Proverbs 1:20-33: verses 20-21=A, verse 22=B, verse 23=C, verses 24-25=D, verses 26-28=E, verses 29-30=D', verse 31=C', verse 32=B', verse 33=A'.)